Robert Martwick

 Robert F. Martwick Jr. is a Democratic member of the Illinois Senate, representing the 10th District since June 28, 2019.
 The district, includes Chicago’s northwest side and some of its surrounding suburbs.
 Prior to his appointment to the Illinois Senate, he served in the Illinois House of Representatives from the 19th district.

 In 2017, Martwick became the Democratic Committeeman for Chicago's 38th ward.

 Early life

 Robert F. Martwick Jr. is descended from a civically active Polish American family traditionally associated with Chicago Polonia.
-His father was the Democratic Committeeman for Norwood Park Township and his uncle Richard Martwick served as Cook County Regional Superintendent of Education from 1970 until 1994.
+His father was the Democratic Committeeman for Norwood Park Township and his uncle Richard J. Martwick served as Cook County Regional Superintendent of Education from 1970 until 1994.

 Martwick earned a Bachelor of Arts from Boston College in 1988, and went on to receive a Juris Doctor from John Marshall Law School in 1996.
 Martwick began his legal career as an Assistant State's Attorney in the Cook County State's Attorney's Office.